SilkRose/Pony/archive/blogs/census-consensus.md

 I recently re-read this story, and I really liked this line I wrote in it:
 > Fluttershy smiles, appearing more relaxed after getting that off her chest.
 "She's just so amazing, I really want to ask her out, but I don't know if I could do it without the support of a bunch of ponies I don't know who agree that she is cuter than me."

-You might have noticed that neither Bob nor [CORRECT CORRELATIVE CONJUNCTION] I wrote a blog about this story.
+You might have noticed that neither Bob nor I wrote a blog about this story.
 Bob was burnt out from writing and a little disappointed with it, so he didn't want to write a blog.
 I didn't want to write one unless Bob was going to, and the code was messier and would be harder to explain.

 This story had what can only be described as an obvious flaw in its design: you can only like a story once.
 Because removing a like counted as a no vote, interacting with the mechanics of the story was very clunky.
 There was a five-minute window between chapters in which you could remove a like to get your vote back, but I don't know how many people realized this.